npearsonat/cdc-flu-vaccination-analysis/README.md

 Data was taken from two CDC API's, one containing information about vaccine distribution centers, and the other containing information about vaccination rate accross various geographic and demographic groups.

 ![Visual](visualizations/Layout1.png)
-**Map depicting recorded vaccination locations in the eastern United States**
+**Map depicting recorded vaccination locations in the eastern United States via CDC dataset as of 2024**

 ## Key Findings